Kissing gate

 A kissing gate is a gate that allows people, but not livestock, to pass through.
+The name dates back to at least 1875.

-The normal construction is a half-round, rectangular, trapezoidal or V-shaped part-enclosure with the free end of a hinged gate trapped between its arms.
-When the gate is touching an arm it must be pulled or pushed to pass through.
-The gate may need to be pushed to give access to the small enclosure, and when in the enclosure the person pulls the gate past the bulk of the enclosure to exit.
-Some examples have latches.
-Most are installed self-closing, to the side away from the pasture (livestock field), by hinge geometry, a spring or weight.
+The usual construction consists of a half-round, rectangular, trapezoidal or V-shaped partial enclosure, with the free end of a hinged gate confined between its arms.
+When the gate rests against one arm, it must be pushed or pulled to allow passage.
+The user enters the enclosure, then moves the gate across the opening to exit on the other side.
+Some examples include latches.
+Most are self-closing, typically set to close away from the pasture, using hinge geometry, a spring or a weight.